Custom Crochet Patterns Tailored for Everyone | Mae to Measure

 What do I do if a calculation gave me 0?

-If you got a 0 in your calculations, just think of that step as you're doing it zero times.
+If you got a 0 in your calculations, just think of that step as if you're doing it zero times.
 So essentially, you won't be doing that part!

 bottom of page